ProvableHQ/welcome/documentation/developer/language/04_arrays_and_tuples.md

 ## Array Slicing
 Access a subset of an array.
 From index must be a u32.
 Omitting from index defaults to index 0.
 To index must be a u32.
-Omitting to_index defaults to the length of the array.
+Omitting to_index defaults to the length of the array minus one.

 ```leo
 let arr: u32[4] = [0, 1, 2, 3];